opentdf/docs/docs/components/key_access.md

     }
     ```

-4. With this `RequestBody`, the client creates a Signed Request Token, which is a JWT signed with the client's DPoP public key.
+4. With this `RequestBody`, the client creates a Signed Request Token, which is a JWT signed with the client's DPoP public key or Ephemeral Key Pair.

     :::note
     "Demonstration of Proof of Possession" is currently optional due to inconsistencies across identity providers.